vecxoz/vecstack/README.md

 2. Any model can be used as 1-st level model or 2-nd level model.
 3. To avoid overfitting (for train set) we use cross-validation technique and in each fold we predict out-of-fold part of train set.
 4. The common practice is to use from 3 to 10 folds.
 5. In each fold we predict full test set, so after completion of all folds we need to find mean (mode) of all test set predictions made in each fold.
-Alternatively we can fit model on full train set and predict test set once, but predicting in each fold and computing mean (mode) may give more robust result.
+(Alternatively we can fit model on full train set and predict test set once.
+This approach takes more time because we need to perform one additional fitting, but may give higher test accuracy because we can use all train data for fitting.)
 6. As an example we look at stacking implemented with single 1-st level model and 3-fold cross-validation.
 7. Three pictures below describe three folds of cross-validation.
 After completion of all three folds we get single train feature and single test feature to use with 2-nd level model.
 8. We can repeat this cycle using other 1-st level models to get more features for 2-nd level model.